What is a Logistics Engineer?

 What work experience do I need to become a Logistics Engineer?

-Those thinking about becoming a Logistics Engineer might also be interested in the following careers:
+Those interested in being a Logistics Engineer may also be interested in:

 References: